 Graduate Diploma in Public Administration

 The Diploma has been offered annually since 1974.
-Thousands of students from across Canada, with widely varying backgrounds, have attended.
-Many medium-to-large Canadian municipalities consistently use Western's Diploma in Public Administration as part of their professional development program for senior managers.
-In 2016 the DPA program transitioned to the graduate level and the GDPA was created.
+Thousands of students from across Canada, with widely varying backgrounds, have completed the program over the past 50+ years.
+Many medium-to-large Canadian municipalities consistently use Western's Graduate Diploma in Public Administration as part of their professional development program for senior managers.

 Eligibility for MPA Transferring Option